likvid-bank/likvid-cloudfoundation/kit/buildingblocks/starterkit/README.md

 - a GitHub repository, seeded with an application starter kit
 - a GitHub actions pipeline
 - a service account solution that enables the GitHub actions pipeline to deploy to their Azure Subscription

+## Prerequisites

+### GitHub App

+Apart from an Azure Landing Zone (we recommend using starter kits only with Sandbox Landing Zones) you will need a GitHub organization and the ability to [create and install a private GitHub App](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) on the organization.
+This app will need the following permissions

+- Permissions
+  -  `Read access to metadata and organization administration`
+  - ` Read and write access to actions, administration, code, secrets, and workflows`
+- Repository access: `All repositories`

+You will also need to generate a private key `.PEM` file for the app to be used by the [github terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs#github-app-installation).

+###

 ## Structure of this Kit module